nnikolic72/p1609/README.md

 celery -A squaresensor worker -l info
 // Starting Celery on Heroku as a worker
 worker: celery -A squaresensor worker -l info
+// Celery Debugger:
+Enable Telnet Client on Windows
+1. Programs and Features > Turn Windows features on or off > Check "Telnet Client", wait to install.
+No reboot.
+2. rdb.set_trace() in tasks.py to enable debugger
+3. telnet to opened port, as shown in Celery terminal window

 // Group
 Inspiring User Editor